dydudy789/stock-time-machine/README.md

 - Handler functions (e.g. async function handleSubmit()) define what happens on user actions. handleSubmit reads state (message, email) and calls submitFeedback() from api.ts, a frontend function that sends the data to the backend /api/feedback endpoint via fetch() with a POST request.
 POST means "send data to the server", as opposed to GET which retrieves data.
 - return() defines what gets shown on screen in JSX format (HTML + JavaScript).
 It passes user input to setter functions and links handleSubmit to the submit button.
 - FeedbackForm is added to the results page in App.tsx with a simple <FeedbackForm />.
 The component manages all its own state internally — App.tsx doesn't need to know anything about it.

+2026-05-04 — Replaced button navigation with a modal design.
+- 3-section configuration bar on the main page.
+Each section opens a modal where the user configures era, stocks, and DCA.
+App.tsx renders the relevant component inside the modal (EraSelector, StockPicker, or DCAControls) and passes down the state and handler functions as props.
+- The convention is:
+    Props that receive functions are named on + event: onSelect, onRun, onChange.
+    The functions passed in are named handle + action: handleEraSelect, handleRun, handleConfigChange
+- URL only updates after the simulation is run, not during configuration.
+Refreshing or clicking "Run Another" clears the selections.